There are multiple ways to highlight and annotate your scores in Enote.

 - Bar Line Tool:

-Our Digital Scores let you easily add neat bar lines for structuring your music.
-Select this tool and a color, then tap a bar line in your score make it thicker, longer and colored.
+Easily add neat bar lines for structuring your music.
+Select this tool, choose whether you’d like to make the bar line thicker, longer, or both.
+Choose a color, then tap a bar line in your score.
 The bar line will cover all staves in a system.
 To adjust the length and thickness of the line, simply tap the bar line icon again.

 - Text Tool: